Kludex/uvicorn-extensions/docs/contributing.md

 ## Development

-This project uses [pantsbuild] as a build system, for that reason, you might need to check [check their documentation](https://www.pantsbuild.org/docs/setting-up-an-ide) to have a pleasant development experience.
+This project uses [pantsbuild] as a build system.

+Feel free to check their docs about how to [set up your IDE](https://www.pantsbuild.org/docs/setting-up-an-ide).